3 open source alternatives to Microsoft 365

 - Document Server install is heavier than Collabora Online.

-- Some advanced features require enterprise licence.
+- Some advanced features require an enterprise license.

 - Concurrent edit conflicts still occur occasionally.